-Chairwoman Mayer, Chairman Benedetto and distinguished members of the legislature, thank you for the opportunity to provide testimony today.
-My name is Yomika S. Bennett.
-I am the Executive Director of the New York Charter Schools Association (NYCSA), the statewide organization that represents hundreds of public charter schools as well as their students and families across New York State.
+Chairwoman Mayer, Chairman Benedetto, and distinguished members of the Senate and Assembly, thank you for the opportunity to provide testimony today.
+My name is Yomika Bennett.
+I am the Executive Director of the New York Charter Schools Association (NYCSA), an advocacy organization that represents the interests of public charter schools across New York State including their students, families, and staff.

 CHARTER SCHOOL FACILITY FUNDING

-Upstate charter schools should receive equitable access to facility funding.
-These charter schools are required to pay for their facilities from per-pupil operating aid.
+We are reviewing the potential impacts of the proposal in the Executive Budget to eliminate reimbursement to the City of New York for rental assistance.
+We do support efforts to facilitate access to more classroom spaces, which is the intent of the proposal.
+To that end, we urge attention to the need for upstate charter schools to receive equitable access to facility funding.
+These charter schools are required to pay for their facilities from per pupil operating aid.
 As a result, upstate charter schools are forced to use money that should go toward instruction and programming for facilities instead.
 Even though charter schools are public schools, they must ask for charity from foundations and philanthropists to help fund school facility costs.
 While charter schools should be commended for being able to do more with less, it is unfair to deny facility funding to support students in upstate schools.
 Lack of facility funding also means charter schools too often cannot secure sufficient space for the schools to grow as needed.
-As enrollment at charter schools increase, schools scramble to find new space – and funding – to accommodate students.
 This unfairly makes nomads of charter school students when their schools have to move around a city.
-In addition, communities who host schools lose a good neighbor.
-While many incorrectly assume the problem is the instability of the school, the school is not the culprit.
-The anxiety and upheaval students, their families and communities face are caused by the state’s current shortsighted facility funding model.
+The anxiety and upheaval students, their families, and communities face are caused by the current shortsighted facility funding model.
 We urge you to address this problem and provide equitable and predictable facility funding for charter schools statewide.

 AUTHORIZATION TO RE-ISSUE CHARTERS